Fikri1234/SimpleCRUD_REST_Spring/README.md

 You can change user & pass with your configuration

-And you don't have to run .sql file because it was handled by liquibase.
+And you don't have to run .sql file because it was doing by liquibase.
+Let's liquibase handled it.